SaswatB/crylic/docs/reference/configuration-file.md

 _Default: false_

-Allows declaration files (files that end with `.d.ts`) to be considered as component files.
+Allows declaration files (files that end with `.d.ts`) to be considered component files.

 </details>